trigunawan89/trigunawan89.github.io/TRI-GUNAWAN.md

 ### About

-I'm a fullstack & data analytics based in Jakarta, Indonesia.
+I'm a fullstack & data analytics developer based in Jakarta, Indonesia.
 Currently working as expert data analytics for corporate risk & integrity at Asia Pulp & Paper.
-My primarily technology skill set is data engineering on top of Python ecosystem.
+My primary technology skill set is data engineering on top of Python ecosystem.
 My secondary programming capabilities are with Javascript, React & Vue to build webs apps.
-In a past life I worked primarily with business intelligence tools, but now I typically use Python whenever I want to build a webs apps, API & data analytics solution.I love doing side project to expand my software development abilities on frontend, backend, devops and data scientist.
+In a past life I worked primarily with business intelligence tools, but now I typically use Python whenever I want to build a webs apps, API & data analytics solution.
+I love doing side project to expand my software development abilities on frontend, backend, dev-ops and data scientist.

 ------